Palo Alto, California: Economy

 Palo Alto serves as a central economic focal point of the Silicon Valley and is home to more than 7,000 businesses employing more than 98,000 people.
+In the mid-1950s Palo Alto had a railroad village feel and the streets were lined with bungalows and prim storefronts.
+At a time when only 7 percent of American adults had completed four years of college, more than a third of men living in the Palo Alto suburb had a college degree.
+In 1949 Wallace Sterling had been appointed as Stanford's president and Frederick Terman became provost.
+The fledgling Stanford University was reorganized, offering applied educational programs on physics, material science, and electrical engineering.
+Stanford's basic research capabilities were built up and the laboratory facilities for applied work were brought together in the Stanford Electronics Laboratories.

 Many prominent technology firms reside in the Stanford Research Park on Page Mill Road, while nearby Sand Hill Road in the adjacent city of Menlo Park is a notable hub of venture capitalists.
-The city's economy generally follows the economic trends of the rest of the Silicon Valley.

-Many nearby Silicon Valley companies, no longer primarily in Palo Alto, were once headquartered and experienced major growth in Palo Alto, including Google (now in Mountain View), Facebook (now in Menlo Park), and PayPal (now in San Jose).
+A number of prominent Silicon Valley companies no longer reside primarily in Palo Alto.
+These include Google (now in Mountain View), Facebook (now in Menlo Park), and PayPal (now in San Jose).

 In 2021, Tesla, Inc. moved its headquarters from Palo Alto to Austin, Texas.

-Palo Alto's retail and restaurant trade includes Stanford Shopping Center, an upscale open air shopping center established in 1955, and downtown Palo Alto, centered on University Avenue.
+Palo Alto's retail and restaurant trade includes Stanford Shopping Center, an upscale open air shopping center established in 1955, downtown Palo Alto, centered on University Avenue, Town and Country Village off of El Camino, and the California Avenue shopping district in its second downtown.

 Palo Alto is the location of the first street-level Apple Store, the first Apple mini store, the first West Coast Whole Foods Market store, and the first Victoria's Secret.

 Top employers

-According to the City's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Annual Financial Report, the top employers in the city are: